 STOP #6—CEDAR CREEK AND BELLE GROVE NATIONAL HISTORICAL PARK (Belle Grove, 336 Belle Grove Road, Open M-Sat 10-4, Sun 1-5, $12 Adults, website; Cedar Creek Visitor’s Center, 8437 Valley Pike, Open M-Sat 10-4, Sun 1-4, website) Historically and architecturally, Belle Grove is one of the most important houses in the region and listed as a National Historic Landmark.
 It is currently owned and operated by the National Trust and most sources state that the docents are discouraged from talking about the spirits which still reside here.

-The history of Belle Grove begins in the late 18th century with the land being acquired by Isaac Hite, the grandson of Jost Hite, a German immigrant and one of the early pioneers to this area.
+The history of Belle Grove begins in the late 18th century with the land being acquired by Isaac Hite, the grandson of Jost Hite, a German immigrant and one of the early pioneers in this area.
 Construction of the house began in 1794 and ended in 1797.
 The house remained in the Hite family until just before the beginning of the Civil War when it was bought by John and Benjamin Cooley.
-The first of two ghost stories begins with this family.
+The first of two ghost stories begin with this family.
 Not long after acquiring the house, Benjamin Cooley married a local woman named Hetty.
 Not long after her arrival in the home, Hetty became the subject of ire from one of the slave woman working there.

 Though the details are unclear, Hetty was attacked by the slave and her beaten body was thrown either into the smokehouse or the icehouse on the property.
 Hetty’s spirit reportedly returns frequently and has been seen throughout the house.
 According to two sources, she actually let a deliveryman into the house one afternoon after the home had been closed for the day.
 The deliveryman was returning the antique carpets which had been removed for cleaning.
 After arriving late, he was let into the house by a woman in a period dress who did not speak but only gestured to where the carpets should be placed.
 When the staff discovered the carpets had been returned and put in place, they called the cleaning company who put the driver on the phone.
 They were shocked to hear about the woman who let him in.